 All other courses are offered on a two-year rotation.
 Therefore, the order of years 3 and 4 below may be switched, depending on the year of entry.
 The students may start taking 200-level elective courses with prerequisites once PHIL 110 has been completed.
 300- and 400-level courses should not be taken at least until the second year.

-BACHELOR OF ARTS IN PHILOSOPHY Suggested Program Curriculum Plan (subject to change)
+BACHELOR OF ARTS IN PHILOSOPHY

+Suggested Program Curriculum Plan (subject to change by the university without notice)